salmonwatersheds/percentile-benchmarks-CI/README.md

     ## 2.5%  5746.770 7005.276
     ## 97.5% 7217.146 8396.342

-We created the function `blockBoot` (see Appendix) return the bootstrapped confidence intervals on the historical spawners benchmarks for a timeseries of spawner abundances.
+We created the function `blockBoot` (see Appendix) return the bootstrapped confidence intervals on the historical spawners benchmarks for a time series of spawner abundances.
 Note that setting `blockLength = 1` will yield the naive bootstrap result from the previous subsection.

 ### Model-based approach

-The model-based approach is another form of bootstrapping, but rather than resampling the from time series, we first fit a simple model to the time series of log spawner abundances to estimate the autocorrelation.
+The model-based approach is another form of bootstrapping, but rather than re-sampling the from time series, we first fit a simple model to the time series of log spawner abundances to estimate the autocorrelation.
 We calculate the temporal autocorrelation for a lag of one year (`numLags = 1`), but further consideration may want to be given to including other lags.

 ``` r
 numLags <- 1